 Welcome to the City of Eastvale, a city of community, pride and prosperity!

 Eastvale is one of the newest cities in Western Riverside County.
-Eastvale incorporated on October 1, 2010 and has an ever-growing population of over 59,185 residents, making Eastvale one of the fastest growing city in the State of California (source: CA Department of Finance).
+Eastvale incorporated on October 1, 2010 and has an ever-growing population of over 73,700 residents, making Eastvale one of the fastest growing cities in the State of California (source: CA Department of Finance).
 Eastvale is 13.1 square miles strategically poised between Interstate 15 and California State Routes 91, 60, and 71, making access easy for residents, visitors and businesses alike.
 Residents and visitors find the close proximity of Ontario International Airport to be a metropolitan advantage yet enjoy the small-town, neighborly charm of our young community.

 The landscape of the community has changed over the years from a former dairy enclave to a diverse, well-appointed community with highly desired amenities.
 With our eight newly constructed, modern, award-winning schools and thirteen beautiful parks, Eastvale stands as the premiere location to raise a family and enjoy business success.
 The variety of the surrounding communities provides for a diversified consumer base and a culturally enriched experience.